 Holly Hunter is an American actress born on March 20, 1958, in Conyers, Georgia.
 She studied drama in college then moved to New York to pursue acting.
 Hunter debuted on Broadway in Crimes of the Heart (1982).
-She moved to Los Angeles and her big break came in the Coen brother’s hit film Raising Arizona (1987).
+Her big break came in the Coen brothers' hit film Raising Arizona (1987).
 For her roles in Broadcast News (1987) and The Firm (1993), Hunter received Academy Award nominations.
-She won her first Oscar for The Piano (1993) and continues to act in film and television today.
+She won her first Oscar for The Piano (1993), and continues to act in film and on television today.

 Actress Holly Hunter was born on March 20, 1958, in Conyers, Georgia.
 The youngest of seven children born to a sporting goods representative, Hunter starred in her first play in fifth grade as Helen Keller.
 After receiving a degree in drama from Pittsburgh's Carnegie Mellon University in 1980, the young Southerner moved to New York to pursue a career in acting.

 In 1993, Hunter received another Oscar nod for her supporting performance in The Firm.
 But it was her portrayal of a mute Scottish woman in Jane Campion's The Piano that ultimately won her the award.
 Unfortunately, the win was followed by a series of uneven films throughout the 1990s, including Home for the Holidays (1995), Crash (1996) and A Life Less Ordinary (1997).
-However, Hunter earned positive reviews in 1998 for her portrayal of a divorced New Yorker in Living Out Loud costarring Danny DeVito and Queen Latifah and in the Coen brothers' 2000 hit O Brother, Where Art Thou?
+However, Hunter earned positive reviews in 1998 for her portrayal of a divorced New Yorker in Living Out Loud, also starring Danny DeVito and Queen Latifah, and received similar success with her performance in the Coen brothers' 2000 hit, O Brother, Where Art Thou?.